-• sea level rise will increase the vulnerability of systems in the coastal zone to storm damages,

-- rising water tables (due to sea level rise) in the coastal zone will decrease the available aerated soil to treat wastewater beneath the system.
+- sea level rise will increase the vulnerability of systems in the coastal zone to storm damages, - rising water tables (due to sea level rise) in the coastal zone will decrease the available aerated soil to treat wastewater beneath the system.
 Wet and saturated conditions beneath the system favor pathogen survival and transport; and - warmer soil temperatures will potentially reduce available oxygen for wastewater treatment in the soil.

 All OWTS are regulated and permitted by DEM through implementation of the DEM "Rules Establishing Minimum Standards Relating to Location, Design, Construction and Maintenance of Onsite Wastewater Treatment Systems."
 These rules set prescriptive standards for the OWTS components, size of systems based on intended use and soil conditions on each site, and the location of systems based on maintaining minimum separation distances from drinking water wells, wetlands and waterbodies, property lines, and other structures.
 These systems must be inspected and maintained in order to protect public health and the quality of our environment.
 However, RIDEM does not inspect systems after they are installed.
-Owners of OWTS's are responsible for maintaining their systems, and each municipality has the opportunity to establish a management program to support property owners in these efforts.
+Owners of OWTS's are responsible for maintaining their systems, and each municipality has the opportunity to establish a management program to support property owners in these efforts (discussed further, below)

-Denitrification OWTS systems - Due to impacts of nitrogen on the coastal environment, all new, altered, and repaired OWTSs in the Narrow River watershed must be systems to reduce nitrogen in the wastewater (denitrification systems).
+Denitrification OWTS systems - Due to impacts of nitrogen on the coastal environment, all new, altered, and repaired OWTSs in the Narrow River watershed must be systems to reduce nitrogen in the wastewater (denitrification systems), in addition to bacteria reduction.
 These are more complex systems that require a greater level of oversight to ensure that they operate as designed in order to achieve the desired level of treatment.
 This policy derives from the Narrow River Special Area Management Plan and is enforced by regulation through the RIDEM OWTS rules-the entire watershed is considered an 'OWTS Critical Resource Area' by RIDEM for septic system design purposes.
 However, it is unknown how many previously existing conventional septic systems remaining in the watershed have been upgraded to the nitrogen removal technology.
+It is important to note that denitrification systems reduce nitrogen compared to conventional systems, but they do not fully eliminate it.